amient/affinity/README.md

 ## Basic principles

+Internally, as well as externally Affinity is a fully event-driven system.
- - 2 types of gateway: Http and Stream - gateways are the entry to the system from outside
+On the outside it offers two interfaces: Stream and Http which  are the entry to the system:
- - Stream Gateway can be used to simply ingest/process external stream
+ - Stream Interface can be used to simply ingest/process external stream
- - Http Gateway can be used to define HTTP methods to access the data inside
+ - Http Interface can be used to define HTTP methods to access the data inside

+Both of these interfaces communicate with the internal system only through akka messages which can be simple !
+Tell flows, ?
+Ask flows or ??
+Ack flows - these a strongly typed versions of Ask with retries, provided by the core module all the way to complex internal event chains which may result in zero or more events being fired back to the external systems.

-Underneath the Http and Stream Gateway layer there is a common Akka Gateway that represents all of the keyspaces as simple actors each managing a set of partitions - same keyspace can be referenced by any number of nodes with a full consistency guaranteed (relying on partitioning rather then vertical concurrency)
+Underneath the Http and Stream Gateway layer there is a common Akka Gateway that represents all of the Keyspaces as simple actors each managing a set of partitions - same Keyspace can be referenced by any number of nodes with a full consistency guaranteed.

 Applications typically extend the common Gateway to create traits of functionality around a keyspace and then mixes them into a higher order traits where orchestrated behaviours can be implemented.
 The final composite logic is attached to either a StreamGateway, HttpGateway or both.

-Actors that represent Keyspaces can be referenced in any of the Gateway traits
-    and take care of the routing of the messages which is designed to mimic the default partitioning scheme of apache kafka - this is not necessary for correct functioning of the system as the partitioning scheme is completely embedded within the Affinity universe but it helps to know that an external kafka producer can be used with its default partitioner to create a topic which will be completely compatible with affinity's view of the data - this helps with migrations and other miscellaneous ops.
+Actors that represent Keyspaces can be referenced in any of the Gateway traits and take care of the routing of the messages which is designed to mimic the default partitioning scheme of apache kafka - this is not necessary for correct functioning of the system as the partitioning scheme is completely embedded within the Affinity universe but it helps to know that an external kafka producer can be used with its default partitioner to create a topic which will be completely compatible with affinity's view of the data - this helps with migrations and other miscellaneous ops.

+Keyspace Actor routes all request to Partition Actors which implement the logic over the data partition - each Keyspace is therefore a dynamic Akka Router which maintains a copy of the active Partition Actors using internal instance of Coordinator (see distributed coordination section below).

+Gateways are hence the orchestration layer while Keyspaces are completely constrained to the partition scope.
+(There is an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible Instructions to compensate failed operations but this is probably going to be abandonned as for it to operate consistently distributed locks would have to be used)

+### The Http Layer

+In the Http Gateway, the HTTP Interface is completely async done with Akka Http.
+HTTP Handlers participate in handling the incoming HTTP Requests by chaining the actor handle: Receive method of the GatewayHttp trait.

+Handlers translate requests into Akka Messages which may be routed to a partition or handled directly in the gateway or by orchestrating an internal event flow that must conclude eventuall in fulfilling the response promise.

+WebSockets can be attached to Key-Value entities which then receive automatically all changes to that entity and the concept can be also extended to push notification via external delivery system like Google FCM or Apple APN.

 ## Serialization